 - This happens in one of the Heyyy, It's the King! shorts on CB Bears.
 The avalanche is caused by the sound of the hippo character eating potato chips.

 - Occurs in the My Little Pony: Friendship Is Magic episode "Dragonshy".
 While climbing a (snowless) mountain, Twilight Sparkle warns the others that they're entering an avalanche zone, and that the smallest noise could create a rock slide.
-Fluttershy, already on pins-and-needles, instantly panics and shouts "Avalanche!" when she feels something touch her backside, triggering a rock slide.
+Fluttershy, already on pins-and-needles, instantly panics and shouts "Avala—!" when she feels something touch her backside.
+She's immediately hushed as they wait for the echoes to stop.
+Then they sigh with relief.
+This triggers the rock slide.

 - In a Jimmy Neutron TV movie, Jimmy and his buddies are spies, and one scene has them climbing Mount Everest.
 The following dialogue ensues: